atco-jh/nextjs-firebase-ssg-ssr-example/README.md

 ## !!!
 ISSUE !!!!

 Any files using `getServerSideProps` will fail once hosted, returning a 500 error.
-This repo is currently in state to help resolve these issues.
+This repo is currently not in a state that it will deploy successfully on firebase with out the issue.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).